MaraRinn/StarfieldOutpostCompendium/Advanced Reactor Assembly Line.md

 ### Procyon III (Isotopic Coolant/Antimicrobial expansion)

-Upgading the copper-producing infrastructure at Procyon III to produce Isotopic Coolant and Antimicrobial.
+Upgade the infrastructure at Procyon III to produce Isotopic Coolant and Antimicrobial.
 The isotopic coolant will be required for reactors, antimicrobial is useful elsewhere.

 Design: